John Adams: Correspondence with Jefferson

-In early 1801, Adams sent Thomas Jefferson a brief note after returning to Quincy wishing him a happy and prosperous presidency.
+In early 1801, Adams sent Thomas Jefferson a brief note wishing him a happy and prosperous presidency.
 Jefferson failed to respond, and they did not speak again for nearly 12 years.
 In 1804, Abigail, unbeknownst to her husband, wrote to Jefferson to express her condolences upon the death of his daughter Polly, who had stayed with the Adamses in London in 1787.
 This initiated a brief correspondence between the two which quickly descended into political rancor.
 Jefferson terminated it by not replying to Abigail's fourth letter.
 Aside from that, by 1812 there had been no communication between Monticello, the home of Jefferson, and Peacefield since Adams left office.

 In early 1812, Adams reconciled with Jefferson.
 The previous year had been tragic for Adams; his brother-in-law and friend Richard Cranch had died along with his widow Mary, and Nabby had been diagnosed with breast cancer.
 These events mellowed Adams and caused him to soften his outlook.
-Their mutual friend Benjamin Rush, a fellow signer of the Declaration of Independence who had been corresponding with both, encouraged them to reach out to each other.
+Their mutual friend Benjamin Rush, who had been corresponding with both, encouraged them to reach out to each other.
 On New Year's Day, Adams sent a brief, friendly note to Jefferson to accompany a two-volume collection of lectures on rhetoric by John Quincy Adams.
-Jefferson replied immediately with a cordial letter, and the two men revived their friendship, which they sustained by mail.
-The correspondence that they resumed in 1812 lasted the rest of their lives, and has been hailed as among their great legacies of American literature.
+Jefferson replied immediately with a cordial letter, and the two revived their friendship, which they sustained by mail.
+Their correspondence lasted the rest of their lives, and has been hailed as among the great legacies of American literature.
 Their letters represent an insight into both the period and the minds of the two revolutionary leaders and presidents.
 The missives lasted fourteen years, and consisted of 158 letters – 109 from Adams and 49 from Jefferson.

 Early on, Adams repeatedly tried to turn the correspondence to a discussion of their actions in the political arena.
 Jefferson refused to oblige him, saying that "nothing new can be added by you or me to what has been said by others and will be said in every age."
 Adams made one more attempt, writing that "You and I ought not to die before we have explained ourselves to each other."
 Still, Jefferson declined to engage Adams in this sort of discussion.
 Adams accepted this, and the correspondence turned to other matters, particularly philosophy and their daily habits.

-As the two men became older, the letters grew fewer and farther between.
+As the two grew older, the letters grew fewer and farther between.
 There was also important information that each man kept to himself.
 Jefferson said nothing about his construction of a new house, domestic turmoil, slave ownership, or poor financial situation, while Adams did not mention the troublesome behavior of his son Thomas, who had failed as a lawyer and become an alcoholic, resorting afterwards to living primarily as a caretaker at Peacefield.